SyncholisticMG/gh/ch1MBSComplex.md

 the living algorithm of life
 &mdash;
 all data is conscious.
-We become the living algorithm of life when we are in a DNA skinsuit that is regularly achieving near super or superluminal thinking.
+We become the living algorithm of life when we are in a DNA form that is regularly achieving near super or superluminal thinking.
-The algorithm is a fundamental part of the I AM technology unfolding as you grow older and become more experienced running the DNA skinsuit at its higher functionalities.
+The algorithm is a fundamental part of the I AM technology unfolding as you grow older and become more experienced running the DNA form at its higher functionalities.
 When you act as the living algorithm of life within superluminal thinking, you create a signature frequency where others can palpably sense the meaning of your delivery.
 Being fixed and not fixed in time.